Working with South Korea

 Rank & Protocol

 Rank hierarchy is extremely strict and culturally deeper than in the US military.
 Confucian social structure underlies it — you are not just respecting a rank, you are respecting an entire social relationship that extends outside the military.
 Seniors are addressed by rank always.
-Age within rank matters and creates seniority invisible to an outside observer — a senior colonel who is older than a junior general creates a tension visible to every Korean in the room.
+Age within rank matters and creates seniority invisible to an outside observer — a Korean Colonel may defer to an older American Captain in social settings while being the senior officer militarily.
+This is not weakness or confusion; it is age-based respect operating inside the rank structure simultaneously.
+These are separate hierarchies and both are real.
 Do not cross rank socially without an explicit invitation.
 The KATUSA program means some ROK soldiers speak fluent informal English from living alongside US units — do not mistake ease of language for informality of rank expectations.

 Rank Equivalents — NATO STANAG 2116